Tax Credits: Understanding disability

 - Problems relating to the disability elements

 The disability element is significant.
 If a claimant doesn’t have responsibility for children, or is aged 60 or over, it means they can claim working tax credit by working at least 16 hours rather than 30.
 If the claimant is part of a couple and has responsibility for a child or children, it means they can continue to qualify for WTC by working at least 16 hours rather than 24 hours as required for most couples from 6 April 2012.
-It is also worth a considerable amount of money to low income claimants.
+In addition, it increases the maximum award of tax credits.

 Tax Credits are calculated on a daily basis.
 To get the disability element, the claimant must meet all three conditions below for each day of their claim.